City museum 'De Hofstadt'

 Located in the heart of the city, the Hofstadt museum was once the residence of the Lords of Driest.
 The museum displays a rich art collection that reflects Diest's captivating past.
 The Hofstadt is housed in the vibrant cellars of the town hall, a remnant of the three houses that stood here until the beginning of the 18th century.

-The silverwork of the archers' guilds, articles of daily use, sculptures, paintings, furniture and more tell the story of Diest in a very pleasant way.
+The silverwork of the archers' guilds, articles of daily use, sculptures, paintings, furniture and more tell the story of Diest in a very enjoyable way.
 Showpiece 'The Annunciation', is a painting by Hendrick ter Brugghen, one of the greatest painters of the Utrecht School.
-But also feel free to admire the 15th century chandelier and the two 'private courtyards', a unique Flemish art form dating back to the 17th century.
-And, for the first time, all remaining house saints from the Beguinage in Diest are shown in groups.
+But also feel free to admire the 15th century chandelier and the two ‘enclosed gardens’, a unique Flemish art form dating back to the 17th century.
+And, for the first time, all remaining house saints from the Beguinage in Diest are shown in group.